 Heck, some good actually came from the experience, though.
 I started nursing school later than normal (second oldest in my class), in part because I had resisted the call of nursing in pursuit of other goals.
 Once I finally made the decision and nearly completed the journey, cancer happened, and I have now been exposed to the other side of nursing.
 I previously had no interest in Oncology; however, this experience has changed my perspective.
 Now I feel like I will be a better Oncology nurse after experiencing cancer.
 It feels to me like I have been put through this journey precisely to become an Oncology nurse.

-In less than a month, I will have to be in Charleston for six weeks to undergo a Hematopoietic Cell Transplantation (HCT) transplant to rid myself of this cancer once and for all!!
+In less than a month, I will have to be in Charleston for six weeks to undergo a stem cell transplant to rid myself of this cancer once and for all!!
 I have been very positive and optimistic in the past year, but I have to say my anxiety is through the roof right now!!
 I am very anxious and scared about how this will all work out.
 Too many unknowns and not enough answers.
 Not only the transplant itself but the financial burden of finding a place for me and my family to stay during and after the transplant has been difficult and quite expensive.
 I cannot express the gratitude I have for my family and friends who have supported me this past year.
 I couldn't have gotten through any of this without you guys – YOU ARE AMAZING!!
 This has been such a physically, emotionally, mentally, and financially draining experience for me and my family.
 I haven't been able to work in 15 months due to cancer treatments.
 We have been relying on my husband's income and generosity of family and friends since last fall.
 We are the last ones to ever ask for help but we could really use it right now.
 Any and all donations are greatly appreciated along with positive thoughts, prayers, and words of encouragement.

 Thank you,